DerekGloudemans/I24-MOTION-examples/README.md

 - (optional) - map imagery or overhead view of the area in which vehicles are tracked.

 ## Object detection
 At present, this repository uses a [pytorch implementation of YOLO v3](https://github.com/ayooshkathuria/pytorch-yolo-v3) for detection of vehicles in each frame.
 Detection accuracy is fairly high but is still susceptible to occasional missed objects and false detections.
 Experiments have also been run using the [torchvision implementation of Faster-RCNN for detection](https://pytorch.org/docs/stable/_modules/torchvision/models/detection/faster_rcnn.html).
 These algorithms run at about 1-2 fps at present on 4k imagery, far short of the realtime goal of 30 fps.
-Future work will explore alternative network architectures and strategies for speeding up detection based on the tracking-context.
+Future work will explore alternative network architectures and strategies for speeding up detection based on the tracking context.
 ![](readme_ims/detections.png)

 ## Object Tracking